yemifatodu/HR_Analysis_meriSkill_project_Internship/README.md

 ---
 **Introduction:**

-This project delves into a detailed analysis of HR data to uncover significant trends and patterns that can inform strategic decisions.
-By analyzing key metrics such as attrition rates, overtime hours, and performance ratings across various departments and job roles, we aim to provide actionable insights that can enhance employee satisfaction, reduce turnover, and optimize workforce productivity.
-Through a series of SQL queries, we explore the underlying factors affecting employee dynamics, offering a data-driven approach to HR management.
+This is a specific project that focuses on the rather detailed examination of the trends and patterns of the HR data to make some accurate forecast and use it for establishing the main directions of the further development.
+To this end, focus will be placed on various parameters with high relevance to improvement of employee satisfaction and reduction of turnover rates including attrition rates of employees, overtime working hours, and performance ratings of different departments and workers in various capacity.
+By connecting different variables and using a sequence of SQL queries, the human resources management gets a data-based insight into the main drivers of the employees’ behaviors.

 ## Objectives of the Analysis

-The objective of this analysis is to provide a comprehensive overview of the organization's workforce by leveraging data-driven insights across four key areas.
-Each dashboard is designed to inform strategic HR decisions and improve employee engagement, satisfaction, and retention.
+This analysis is undertaken to paint a clear picture of its current and potential workforce utilizing big picture thinking regarding four specific areas.
+Every dashboard is developed with a focus on supporting key management HR decisions and enhancing key aspects of engagement, satisfaction, and retention of employees.
 The specific objectives include:

 1. **Overtime Analysis Dashboard**:
-   - **Objective**: To examine the relationship between employee overtime and various demographic and job-related factors.
-The aim is to understand how overtime impacts different segments of the workforce, such as age, gender, tenure, and job roles, and to identify patterns that could inform policies to enhance work-life balance and reduce burnout.
+   - **Objective**: In an attempt to establish the correlation between overtime and different personal and organizational characteristics of the employees.
+In this case, the goal is to analyze the effect that is associated with overtime on various groups of employees by age, gender, tenure, and job descriptions, and find out on the pattern that may be used in formulating policies on work and family balance and fighting burnout.

 2. **Work Experience and Education Level Dashboard**:
-   - **Objective**: To analyze the correlation between employees' educational backgrounds and their work experience, job satisfaction, performance ratings, and compensation.
-This analysis seeks to uncover trends that can guide decisions on employee development, career progression, and targeted training programs.
+   - **Objective**: For the purpose of the study, the following research questions are going to be formulated: Analyzing the relationship between employees’ educational levels and work experience, job satisfaction, performance ratings and compensation.
+The purpose of this study is to reveal patterns for determining strategy on staff training, employee promotion, and to identify the programs required for development.

 3. **Employee Demographic and Job Characteristics**:
-   - **Objective**: To explore the demographic composition of the workforce in relation to job characteristics such as department, job role, and tenure.
-This analysis aims to provide insights into the distribution of employees across different segments, supporting efforts to foster a diverse and inclusive workplace.
+   - **Objective**: In order to examine the demographic distribution of the workforce with special reference to the department, job position and experience of employees.
+Most businesses strive to ensure that their employees are well divided according to various segments hence boosting equality in workplaces.

 4. **Turnover Analysis**:
-   - **Objective**: To identify factors contributing to employee turnover by examining attrition rates in relation to various employee demographics, job roles, and organizational practices such as business travel and overtime.
-The goal is to develop strategies to improve employee retention, particularly among high-risk groups.
+   - **Objective**: In order to understand causes of attrition, calculate attrition rates as cross-tabulated by basic employee demographics, job positions, and other organizational factors like business trip and overtime.
+The intended purpose is to identify ways to enhance employee turnover along with focusing on the increased turnover rates among risky categories.

 ## Dataset Description

-The dataset used for this analysis is a comprehensive collection of employee data, designed to provide insights into various aspects of the workforce.
-This dataset includes 1,470 records and 36 columns, each representing a different attribute related to employee demographics, job characteristics, performance, and satisfaction.
+The dataset used for this paper is a comprehensive collection of employee data containing information about employees and their characteristics, developed specifically to offer information about different aspects of the labor force.
+This dataset has 1470 number of records and the number of columns is 36 which refers to the variable names that are in concern with the demographic details and the job specifications, efficiency and satisfaction of the employees recorded.

 ### Key Attributes: